chef-boneyard/chef-web-docs-2016/includes_openstack/includes_openstack_architecture_allinone_environments.rst

 The |vagrant| configuration uses its own ``vagrant`` environment.

-There is an ``allinone`` example Environment that is currently under development and will be documented here soon.
+There is an ``allinone`` example environment that is currently under development.